-I am an independent scholar, facilitator, educator, researcher, activist, and writer.
+I am a facilitator, educator, researcher, activist, and writer.
 I want to revolutionise our education system.
 I am working to build a stronger and fairer system that works for all children, young people and adults.
 I believe that the best way to do that is to offer greater freedom within education, to advance social justice and to deepen our connections with the wild world.

 Nine reasons to revolutionise the education system: